Aero enterprises

 go-arounds...

 As part of the landing process, we’ll perform some go-arounds.
 If you’re perfect, I’ll insist.
-If not, we’ll do them as the situations require.
+If not, we’ll do them as the situation requires.
 Knowing when to abort the landing and go-around is key.
 Unstable approach; go-around.
 Loss of directional control; go-around.
 Runway incursion or other hazard; go-around.
-A review from primary training indicates that one must apply full power, establish the proper flight attitude, and making the necessary configuration changes (not much to do with a Decathlon for this since we have no flaps and the gear is bolted in the down position).
-And by all means, we’ll continue to use those feet in the go-around.
+A review from primary training indicates that one must apply full power, establish the proper flight attitude, and make the necessary configuration changes (not much to do with a Decathlon for this since we have no flaps and the gear is bolted in the down position).
+And by all means, we’ll continue to use those feet in the go-around, negating those torque effects.

 We’ve covered it all